bw8/bw8-dotfiles/README.md

 ## * Alacritty
 Alacritty is a modern terminal emulator that is really common choice in ricing due to its extensive configuration.
 ## * Bspwm
-> "bspwm is a tiling window manager that represents windnows as the leaves of a full binary tree."
+> bspwm is a tiling window manager that represents windnows as the leaves of a full binary tree.
 ## * Colors
 ## * Newsboat
 ## * Sxhkd
-> "sxhkd is an Xdaemon that reacts to input event by executing commands."
+> sxhkd is an X daemon that reacts to input event by executing commands.
 ## * Xresources
 ## * Zathura